 Articles published September 16, 2019 by Ben Killion

-Any business, large or small, is susceptible to cyberattacks, and cybercrimes are on the rise, impacting even the most protected organizations.
+Every business, large or small, is susceptible to cyberattacks, and cybercrimes are on the rise, impacting even the best protected organizations.
 When it comes to securing your network and keeping your business safe, there are several options, but just one remains the cornerstone of network security — the firewall.

 What is a Firewall?